xmatters/xm-labs-remedyondemand/README.md

 ### Configure List Property Values
 * On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan then select Properties
-* Verify/Edit the following list properties:
+* Verify/Edit the following list property values:
    Company
    Contact_Sensitivity
    Escalated